 Phosphorus Uptake by the Crop

-The uptake of P by corn depends on its availability in the soil solution and the ability of the crop to take it up.
+The uptake of P by corn depends on its availability in the soil solution and the ability of the plant to take it up.
 The ability of corn to take up P is largely due to its root distribution relative to the location of P in the soil.
-Since P is immobile in the soil, corn roots must grow through the soil to get the P that it needs.
+Since P is immobile in the soil, corn roots must grow through the soil to get the P the plant needs.
 Because of fixation processes, P moves very little in most soils and stays close to its place of origin.
 This fixed, residual P remains in the soil and will be slowly available to succeeding crops.
-Corn seedlings can suffer from P deficiency even in soils with high available P levels because they have limited root systems that can be growing slowly in cold, wet, early-season conditions.
-Any condition that limits root growth, such as soil compaction, herbicide injury, or insect feeding, can reduce the ability of the plant to take up adequate P.
+Corn seedlings can suffer from P deficiency even in soils with high available P levels because of the small root system in conjunction with cold, wet, early-season conditions.
+Any condition that limits root growth, such as soil compaction, herbicide injury, or insect feeding, can reduce the ability of the plant to take up adequate P. Therefore, a starter fertilizer program that contains P may be beneficial to early season growth.

 Phosphorus uptake by corn is constant throughout the growing season.
 Withholding P during early plant growth can limit crop production and cause a restriction in crop growth from which the plant may not recover.
 Field corn can show reduced grain yield due to limitations in P supply between planting and the 6-leaf stage.
 Early-season P deficiency can set a limit to the maximum yield potential.
 However, half of the total uptake of P occurs after corn flowering, and yield can be lost if P is in short supply during grain fill.